South Australian Consolidated Acts

 (12) If the Registrar is satisfied that a permit under subsection (1) has been lost or destroyed, the Registrar may, on payment of the prescribed fee, issue a duplicate permit.

-(14) Where the Registrar or a police officer has, pending the determination of an application for registration of a motor vehicle, issued a permit under this section and the Registrar is subsequently unable to grant registration to the applicant, the Registrar may, by notice in writing served personally or by post on the applicant, refuse the application for registration and refund such part of any fee and insurance premium paid as the Registrar thinks appropriate.
+(14) Where the Registrar or a police officer has, pending the determination of an application for registration of a motor vehicle, issued a permit under this section and the Registrar is subsequently unable to grant registration to the applicant, the Registrar may, by notice given to the applicant in a manner and form determined by the Minister, refuse the application for registration and refund such part of any fee and insurance premium paid as the Registrar thinks appropriate.

 (15) In this section—